 Skip to main content

-We can start by using a generator to generate a scaffolded component, to which you will be adding your own implementation.
-After you provide the component name (using whatever case you want, e.g. tickets summary), it will create a new folder with the files: ./apps/api-harmonization/src/components/tickets-summary/.
+We can start by using a generator to generate a scaffolded block, to which you will be adding your own implementation.
+After you provide the block name (using whatever case you want, e.g. tickets summary), it will create a new folder with the files: ./apps/api-harmonization/src/blocks/tickets-summary/.

 Declaring dependencies

-The very first thing we need to do is to add the required modules to the component dependencies.
-This component relies on:
+The very first thing we need to do is to add the required modules to the block dependencies.
+This block relies on:

 • CMS module to fetch static content, like labels,